milonmaze/privacy-terms-observatory/www.playstation.com/en-us/legal/privacy-policy.md

 Scope of this Policy

-Sony Interactive Entertainment LLC, Naughty Dog LLC, Sucker Punch Productions LLC, Insomniac Games Inc., Bluepoint Games Inc., Valkyrie Entertainment LLC, and all Americas subsidiaries using the brand name PlayStation ("SIE", “we,” “our,” and “us”) controls the information collected when you interact with PlayStation through our Services.
+Sony Interactive Entertainment LLC, Naughty Dog LLC, Sucker Punch Productions LLC, Insomniac Games Inc., Bluepoint Games Inc., Valkyrie Entertainment LLC, Haven Interactive Studios ULC, Repeat Technologies Inc., and all Americas subsidiaries using the brand name PlayStation ("SIE", “we,” “our,” and “us”) controls the information collected when you interact with PlayStation through our Services.

 Contact Us